inesusvet/tests-talk/PITCHME.md

 ## Trustworthy

-- Do not delete or modify tests.
-It's better to make new tests. _Unless ..._
+- It's better to make new tests not modify existent. _Unless ..._
 - Separate unittests from integration
 - Get rid of brittle tests
 - Which values to check?
 Those which are real
 - Build tests with no logic (`if`, `for`)
 - Know difference between Whitebox vs Blackbox
-- Coverage means something only if you trust your tests
+- Trust coverage only if you trust your tests

 +++
 @title[Trustworthy: Logic is bad for you]

-## Logic
+### Logic

+Why this test isn't trustworthy?

 ```
 def foobar(x, y):